My M38A1 CDN3 Jeep 71-09062

 71-09062 view from rear, in the field, probably at CFB Wainwright, Alberta. - LCol Gord Chisholm photo

-Soldiers rarely used the correct nomenclature as shown on the data plates.
-Thus these M38A1 jeeps were often referred to, incorrectly, as “67 Pattern Jeeps”.
-The 1974 M151A2 1/4 Ton MUTT were usually referred to, again erronealy as “74 Pattern Jeeps” (they were not Jeeps).
+Soldiers rarely used the correct nomenclature as shown on the data plates of vehicles.
+Thus these M38A1 CDN2 (1967-68) and M38A1 CDN3 (1970-71) jeeps were often referred to by the soldiers as “67 Pattern Jeeps” or “round hood jeeps” (as opposed to the “flat hood” M38 CDN Jeeps).
+The 1974 M151A2 1/4 Ton 4X4 vehicles were usually referred to by Canadian soldiers as “74 Pattern Jeeps” Those were not actually Jeeps, but were a whole new design and a different manufacturer.

 A brief explanation of “M38A1” models.
 There are subtle differences between the models.
 In service many were adapted for different roles such as ambulance, line laying, radio, helicopter starting, anti-tank, reconnaissance, VIP transport etc.

-• The M38A1 (also known as the “MD“, and unofficiallky as “67 Pattern Jeep”) was first made by Willys Overland, Toledgo, Ohio in the USA in 1952.
+• The M38A1 (also known as the “MD“, and unofficially as “67 Pattern Jeep”) was first made by Willys Overland, Toledgo, Ohio in the USA in 1952.
 Canada acquired a few of those and used some on United Nations peacekeeping duties in Sinai-Gaza.
+The Civilian Jeep CJ-5 was developed from the M38A1.

 • The M38A1 CDN Ford Motor Company, Canada, was licenced to assemble some in Windsor, Ontario, Canada in 1952-1953.

 • The M38A1 CDN2 were assembled by Kaiser Jeep in Windsor, Ontario, Canada for the Canadian military in 1967-1968.
-One common unofficial soldiers’ nickkname for them came from this i.e. “’67 Pattern Jeep”.
+One common unofficial soldiers’ nickname for them was. “’67 Pattern Jeep”.

-• The M38A1 CDN3 Jeeps were built in 1970-1971 by Jeep Corporation in Toledo, Ohio for the Canadian military.
+• The M38A1 CDN3 Jeeps were built in 1970-1971 by Jeep Corporation in Toledo, Ohio, USA for the Canadian military.

-My research with old documents I had collected over the years shows that 71-09062 served with:
+Sadly the official records have been deleted, or overwritten.
+My research with old documents that I had collected over the years shows that 71-09062 served with:

 • The Royal Canadian Engineers at Canadian Forces Base Chilliwack: